bytesource/rstore/README.md

 ## Database Requirements

-1. Expects the database table to have an addition column storing an auto-incrementing primary key
+1. Expects the database table to have an addition column storing an auto-incrementing primary key.
 2. **Requires the database to support transactions**:
    Most other database platforms support transactions natively.
    In MySQL, you'll need to be running `InnoDB` or `BDB` table types rather than the more common `MyISAM`.